HEP-FCC/fcc-tutorials/fast-sim-and-analysis/k4simdelphes/doc/starterkit/FccFastSimDelphes/Readme.md

 # FCC: Getting started with simulating events in Delphes

-{% objectives "Learning Objectives" %}
+:::{admonition} Learning Objectives
+:class: objectives

 This tutorial will teach you how to: